christopher-caldwell/dedupe-data-loader/README.md

 The core functionality of a data loader is to batch many calls into one efficient one.
 An example of this is when there is an ID stored on an entity, and you would then have to fetch this ID, via SQL or whatever.

 Without any intervention, you have an [N+1 problem](https://youtu.be/uCbFMZYQbxE).
-This is primarly found in GraphQL, but can be applicable in REST as well.
+This is primarily found in GraphQL, but can be applicable in REST as well.

 Say for example, you fetch a list of books, with an `authorId` on them.
 You can iterate through the books, fetch the author by ID and call it a day.
 This would leave you with as many queries as there are books, as you would need to know the author of each book.

-This is where the laoder comes in.
+This is where the loader comes in.
 Instead of waiting for each query, you `.load()` the ID into the loader.
 See [this one](tests/unit/batching/batching.test.ts) for a non-GraphQL example, and this section on [usage with GraphQL](#usage-with-graphql)

 <details>
   <summary>Express Example</summary>